-Purpose and Scope
+Purpose and scope

-The Social and Affordable Housing Strategy (the Strategy) has been developed to support Council to facilitate affordable housing outcomes in the South Gippsland Shire.
+The South Gippsland Shire Social and Affordable Housing Strategy (the Strategy) has been developed to support the Council to facilitate affordable housing outcomes in the South Gippsland Shire.
 The Strategy sets out the role of Council and the principles that Council will adopt in delivering that role.

-The Strategy focuses on affordable housing.
-The community is facing broader issues around housing supply, the cost of market housing, and environmentally sustainable design but those are addressed in other strategic Council, State or Federal Government documents.
+The Strategy focuses on Affordable Housing.
+The community is facing broader issues around housing supply, the cost of market housing, and environmentally sustainable design but those are addressed in other strategic council, State or Federal government documents.